Clean macOS install – the easy way

 What does this guide cover?

-- Backing up your personal files (basically everything in your Home directory)
+• Backing up your personal files (basically your Home directory).

-- A fresh clean install after wiping your disk
+• A fresh clean install after formatting (wiping) your disk.

 Before you start

-Before you start you will need to make sure your existing computer is running to the same OS version as your target machine (this just makes things easier and ensures your system has updated things like email) so do an upgrade first.
+Before you start you will need to make sure your existing computer is running the same OS version as your target, so do an upgrade first and run the system for a while first so you know everything is working as expected.

 What do you need to copy/back up before you begin?

-As we’ll be re-installing all our programs and dev environment from scratch, the only thing we need apart from the installers for our programs, is a copy of our files/data and passwords, and for contacts, calendar and notes to be switched on for iCloud.
+As we’ll be re-installing all our programs and dev environment from scratch the only thing most of us will need apart from installers for our programs is a copy of our files (and passwords if they are not stored in iCloud).
+Most of us also have iPhones so store contacts, calendars and notes in iCloud, so I’m assuming you’ll be doing the same.

-Just for peace of mind, ensure you have done a Time Machine backup in case something goes seriously wrong (it never has in my case tho).
+For peace of mind, ensure you have done a Time Machine backup in case something goes catastrophically wrong (it never has in my case tho).

 iCloud

-I personally use iCloud for the Notes, Calendar and Contacts apps (as well as for Safari bookmarks) because I have an iPhone and it’s really handy having them automatically synced.
+I personally use iCloud for the Safari bookmarks, Notes, Calendar, Contacts, and some Apple apps like Pages because I have an iPhone and it’s really handy having them automatically synced.
 If you do the same you won’t need to worry about transferring their data to your new install as they will get synced afterwards.
 I personally do not use iCloud for passwords, if you don’t either, make sure you have a copy of them…

 Make a note of your passwords